canonical/brand-store-documentation/index.rst

    Tutorial <create-ubuntu-core-22-image>

-If you need configuration values specific to *your* brand store, look them up in our reference guides:
+If you need account IDs and other configuration values specific to *your* brand store, look them up in our reference guides:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   Architecture <architecture>
-   accounts
-   Serial Vault <serial-vault>
+   Configuration values <configuration-values>

 If you need a deeper understanding of Snap confinement, read our explanation: